North101/mpc_projects/public/projects/en/Heart of Darkness.md

 **2023-10-28:**
-  - Entire campaign changes from Times New Roman to Arno font.
+  - Entire campaign changed from Times New Roman to Arno font.